jiancheng-an/JSAC-2024-SIM-DOA-estimation/README.md

 * Fig. 1.
 Photographs of some existing SIMs. (a) A three-layer SIM; (b) A five-layer SIM.
 * Fig. 2.
 The considered SIM-aided array system.
 * Fig. 3.
 Top and front views of the considered SIM-based systems.
-* The proposed SIM-based DOA estimation protocol, where different colors refer to non-overlapping spatial frequency bins associated with different snapshots.
+* Fig. 4.
+The proposed SIM-based DOA estimation protocol, where different colors refer to non-overlapping spatial frequency bins associated with different snapshots.
 This is achieved by adjusting the phase shifts of the input metasurface layer.
 The vertical and horizontal lines correspond to $\psi_x$ and $\psi_y$, respectively.